 Most pacemaker implantations are done using local anesthesia to numb the area of the incisions.
 However, the amount of sedation needed for the procedure depends on your specific health conditions.
 You may be fully awake or lightly sedated, or you may be given general anesthesia (fully asleep).

 During the procedure

-One or more flexible, insulated wires are inserted into a major vein under or near your collarbone and guided to your heart using X-ray images.
-One end of each wire is secured to the appropriate position in your heart, while the other end is attached to the pulse generator, which is usually implanted under the skin beneath your collarbone.
+One or more wires are inserted into a major vein under or near your collarbone and guided to your heart using X-ray images.
+One end of each wire is secured at the appropriate position in your heart, while the other end is attached to the pulse generator, which is usually implanted under the skin beneath your collarbone.

 After the procedure

 You'll likely stay in the hospital for a day after having a pacemaker implanted.
-Your pacemaker will be programmed to fit your pacing needs.
-Arrange to have someone drive you home when you're discharged.
+Your pacemaker will be programmed to fit your heart rhythm needs.
+You'll need to arrange to have someone drive you home from the hospital.

 Your doctor might recommend that you avoid vigorous exercise or heavy lifting for about a month.
 Avoid putting pressure on the area where the pacemaker was implanted.
-If you have pain in that area, ask your doctor about taking over-the-counter medicines, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+If you have pain in that area, ask your doctor about taking medicines available without a prescription, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).

 It's unlikely that your pacemaker would stop working properly because of electrical interference.
 Still, you'll need to take a few precautions: